-When beloved pets die, many want to purchase unique pet urns to store the cremated remains.
-A pet that was loved and cherish deserves a special resting place.
+When a beloved pet dies, you may want to memorialize and honor them with a unique and special pet urn to store the cremated remains.
+A pet that was loved and cherished deserves a special resting place.

 What Is a Pet Urn?